kthohr/stats/README.md

 Functions are called using a clean R-like syntax.

-* density functions: `d*`.
+* density functions: `stats::d*`.
 For example, the Normal (Gaussian) density is called using
 ``` cpp
 stats::dnorm(<value>,<mean parameter>,<standard deviation>);
 ```
-* cumulative distribution functions: `p*`.
+* cumulative distribution functions: `stats::p*`.
 For example, the Gamma CDF is called using
 ``` cpp
 stats::pgamma(<value>,<shape parameter>,<scale parameter>);
 ```
-* quantile functions: `q*`.
+* quantile functions: `stats::q*`.
 For example, the Beta quantile is called using
 ``` cpp
 stats::qbeta(<value>,<a parameter>,<b parameter>);
 ```
-* randomization: `r*`.
+* randomization: `stats::r*`.
 For example, a Logistic random variable is generated with
 ``` cpp
 stats::rlogis(<location parameter>,<scale parameter>);
 ```